-Choosing your coconut palm properly is an important first step before the seeding and planting process.
+Choosing your coconut trees properly is an important first step before the coconut seeding and planting process.

 Believe it or not, there are more than 2,500 palm tree species.
 Not only do palms produce coconuts, but also dates, betel nuts, and acai fruit.

-Only one of these myriad of species, however, produces the coconut plant, which is the coconut palm.
+Only one of these myriad of species, however, produces the coconut plant, which is the coconut palm tree.
 And while there are many different varieties of coconut palms, they’re all divided into two main categories: tall and dwarf.

-Coconut palms may not be the tallest trees in the forest, but they can grow pretty high nonetheless.
+The coconut palm (Cocos nucifera) may not be the tallest trees in the forest, but coconut palms can grow pretty high nonetheless.

 Dwarf coconut palms are the second most common variety of this species.
-They’re typically smaller than the tall coconut palm (hence the name).
+They’re typically smaller than the tall coconut tree (hence the name).
 Because they most self pollinate, there are fewer varieties of this type of tree.
-Being more resistant to disease than their tall cousins, the dwarf coconut palm is the preferred variety of the species for planting in home gardens and parks.
+Being more resistant to disease than their tall cousins, the dwarf tree is the preferred variety of the species for planting palm trees in home gardens and parks.

 Dwarf palms produce easy-to-pick low-hanging fruit.